Dennis S. Charney

 Dennis S. Charney is an American biological psychiatrist and researcher, with expertise in the neurobiology and treatment of mood and anxiety disorders.
 He is the author of Neurobiology of Mental Illness, The Physician's Guide to Depression and Bipolar Disorders and Molecular Biology for the Clinician, as well as the author of over 600 original papers and chapters.
-In 2022, he was listed #52 on Research.com's "Top Medicine Scientists in the United States," with an h-index of 194 with 146,109 citations across 651 publications.
+In 2022, he was listed #49 on Research.com's "Top Medicine Scientists in the United States," with an h-index of 218 with 173,960 citations across 887 publications.
 Charney is known for demonstrating that ketamine is effective for treating depression.
 Ketamine's use as a rapidly-acting anti-depressant is recognized as a breakthrough treatment in mental illness.

-He is a professor of psychiatry, professor of neuroscience and professor of pharmacology and systems therapeutics at Icahn School of Medicine at Mount Sinai in New York City.
+Until July 2025 he was a professor of psychiatry, professor of neuroscience and professor of pharmacology and systems therapeutics at Icahn School of Medicine at Mount Sinai in New York City.

 In 2007, he became the Dean of the School and Executive Vice President for Academic Affairs of what was then known as the Mount Sinai Medical Center.
-In 2013, he was named President of Academic Affairs for the Mount Sinai Health System and as of 2022 still holds these roles.
+In 2013, he was named President of Academic Affairs for the Mount Sinai Health System.
+He retired as Dean in 2025.

-With Steven Southwick, MD, Professor of Psychiatry at Yale University, Charney authored Resilience: The Science of Mastering Life’s Greatest Challenges, which reflects on the science of resilience and identifies ten factors that contribute to highly reliant people.
-With Eric J. Nestler, MD, he is author of Charney & Nestler's Neurobiology of Mental Illness, which went into its fifth edition in 2018.

 Biography

 Education and career

 Charney graduated from medical school at Penn State in 1977 and completed his residency in Psychiatry at Yale School of Medicine.
 A fellowship in Biological Psychiatry was completed at the Connecticut Medical Health Center.

-Charney became the dean of research at Mount Sinai School of Medicine in 2004, later becoming the dean for academic and scientific affairs, then succeeding Kenneth L. Davis as dean of the Icahn School of Medicine at Mount Sinai in 2007.
+Charney became the dean of research at Mount Sinai School of Medicine in 2004, later becoming the dean for academic and scientific affairs, then succeeding Kenneth L. Davis as dean of the Icahn School of Medicine at Mount Sinai in 2007, retiring in 2025.
 He was elected to the Institute of Medicine in 2000.

-Charney led the Mood and Anxiety Research Program at the National Institute of Mental Health, and earlier was on the faculty in the department of psychiatry at Yale Medical School.
+Charney led the Mood and Anxiety Research Program at the National Institute of Mental Health and earlier was on the faculty in the department of psychiatry at Yale Medical School.

 Research

-Based on publications, Charney's research focuses on ketamine, psychiatry, major depressive disorder, clinical psychology, and anesthesia.
+According to published works, Charney's research is centered around various fields such as psychiatry, anesthesia, clinical psychology, and major depressive disorder.
+In recognition of his significant contributions to new treatments for mood and anxiety disorders, including the use of ketamine for resistant depression, Charney received the Donald Klein Lifetime Achievement Award from the American Society for Psychopharmacology in 2023.